Back to Learning Center

 An Inventory and Appraisement is a sworn financial document prepared during a Texas divorce that lists all assets, debts, and liabilities belonging to you and your spouse.
 It includes both community property and separate property.

 Texas courts rely on the Inventory and Appraisement to divide marital property in a manner that is “just and right.”
 In many cases, completion of an Inventory and Appraisement is required by local court rules or by court order.
-Either spouse may also request that the court require both parties to complete a sworn Inventory and Appraisement.
+In most cases, both spouses are required to prepare and file their own separate sworn Inventory and Appraisement.
+Either spouse may also petition the court to order this if it is not already required.
 Texas Family Code § 6.502(a)(1) authorizes these orders.

 The Inventory and Appraisement is often one of the most important documents in a divorce case.
 It helps you and your attorney understand: